MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/sql-agent-extension-automatic-registration-all-vms.md

 1. Choose your subscription from the drop-down.
 1. Read through the terms and if you agree, select **I accept**.
 1. Select **Register** to enable the feature and automatically register all current and future SQL Server VMs with the SQL IaaS Agent extension.
-This will not restart the SQL Server service on any of the VMs.
+This won't restart the SQL Server service on any of the VMs.

 ## Disable automatic registration

 Use the [Azure CLI](/cli/azure/install-azure-cli) or [Azure PowerShell](/powershell/azure/install-az-ps) to disable the automatic registration feature.
 When the automatic registration feature is disabled, SQL Server VMs added to the subscription need to be manually registered with the SQL IaaS Agent extension.
-This will not unregister existing SQL Server VMs that have already been registered.
+This won't unregister existing SQL Server VMs that have already been registered.

 # [Azure CLI](#tab/azure-cli)